jaredtritz/jsonsails-readthedocs/source/scripting/module_js.rst

 Logging
 ^^^^^^^

-The API method :ref:`JsApi+logEvent` pushes data into a table in the database called the ELog table, which stores log event data.
+The :ref:`Logging API <JsApi+logEvent>` is used to send logging data to the server, which is stored in a single table called the ELog table, which stores log event data.
 We extended the Google Analytics interface to allow for more information to be pushed, like the user id, and an extra json field.
 The GA logging has the benefit of providing many useful views of the resource usage, while the JSonSails log table, when exported for analysis can provide much more detailed individual user data.

 .. note::